HegdeBhagya/communication_app_Bhagyalaxmi/README.md

-The communication application javascript project codes.The demo on this project done on 03/10/2024.
+GROUP B:                                                                                                                                                                                                           The communication application javascript project codes.The demo on this project done on 03/10/2024.

 Features:
 Group Chat: Communicate in real-time with multiple users.